Bettina Biste, Principal

 Armin Kunz grew up in Berlin where he studied physics and history.
 After his first teaching experiences he moved from Berlin to Hamburg and worked on a Seconday School in the south of the city.
 He has been at the iDSB since 2013 and tries to demonstrate that science and humanities do not exclude each other.
 Since August 2017 he has been taking care of the interests of class 7 – 9.

-Heike Meyer-Baumgartl, Coordinator of classes 5 and 6
+Heike Meyer-Baumgartl, Coordinator for Years 5 & 6

 Mrs. Heike Meyer-Baumgartl has been working at the International German School of Brussels for many years.
 With her many years of pedagogic experience, she coordinates the elementary level, is responsible for the transition from elementary to secondary school, and oversees the implementation of the “rhythmic everyday school life” in classes 5 and 6.